dcunni9/DataWebSharing/README.md

 link to site: https://dcunni9.github.io/DataWebSharing/

-Glenoid-Transformed Force Data of TSA...
+Glenoid-Transformed Force Data of TSA:

-<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~dcunni9/3.embed"></iframe>
+<iframe width="900" height="800" frameborder="2" scrolling="no" src="//plotly.com/~dcunni9/3.embed"></iframe>
 This is a plot of the 3D force vectors that are exposed to the glenoid during common motions.
+These vectors are transformed for compatible use with the HULC tri-axis anatomical-force application apparatus.